Commodore Commanding Submarines (East)

 The Commodore Commanding Submarines (East) is an operational appointment in the Indian Navy.
 The COMCOS (E) is the commander of the all submarines and allied units of Eastern Naval Command.
 Based in Visakhapatnam, Andhra Pradesh, the COMCOS is also the Commanding Officer of the submarine base INS Virbahu.
 Currently, there are two COMCOS in the Indian Navy, COMCOS (East) and COMCOS (West).
 The COMCOS (E) is a one star officer holding the rank of Commodore.
-The current COMCOS (E) is Commodore K. Venkatraman, VSM who took over on 20 February 2020.
+The current COMCOS (E) is Commodore H. S. Kelkar.